anabeeella/rock-paper-scissors/README.md

 ## 👩🏽‍💻 Conclusion:

-This enhanced Rock, Paper, Scissors game demonstrates how thoughtful design and user experience improvements can make a classic game more engaging.  [[Check out the live game here:]](https://rock-paper-scissors-by-anabeeella.netlify.app/).
+This enhanced Rock, Paper, Scissors game demonstrates how thoughtful design and user experience improvements can make a classic game more engaging.
+[Check out the live game here](https://rock-paper-scissors-by-anabeeella.netlify.app/).
 Enjoy playing and feel free to contribute!